microsoft/PowerApps-Samples/cds/GenerateEntityDiagram/README.md

 ## How to run this sample

 See [How to run samples](../README.md) for information about how to run this sample.

+You can specify a list of entity names on the command line when executing the program to generate a diagram containing those entities.
+For example:
+  % MetadataDiagram.exe account contact

 > [!NOTE]
 > The generated entity diagrams can be found at `bin/Debug` folder.